braboj/tutorial-git/02-Concepts/08-branching.md

 -------------------------------------------------------------------------------
 ### Creating and using branches

-To **create a new branch** means that git will **create a refrence to a specific commit**. А branch is just a pointer and git doesn't change the project history and it doesn't copy any files.
+To **create a new branch** means that git will **create a reference to a specific commit**. А branch is just a pointer and git doesn't change the project history, and it doesn't copy any files.
 This is why branching in git is called a 'cheap' operation.
 With each change the branch will be updated to reference the latest commit.